MRtrix3/mrtrix3/docs/reference/commands/fod2fixel.rst

 -  **-disp image** output a measure of dispersion per fixel as the ratio between FOD lobe integral and maximal peak amplitude

+-  **-skew image** output a measure of FOD lobe skew as the angle between the mean and peak orientations

 FOD FMLS segmenter options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^